aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/region-of-interest/_index.md

 ## 4. Full-Image Scan vs ROI-Based Scan

-Sometimes it is useful to first scan the entire image to confirm that multiple barcodes are present,
+Region-of-interest (ROI) scanning lets you restrict recognition to a specific rectangle inside the image.
+This is useful when you already know where a certain barcode type is printed (for example, a Data Matrix label in the bottom-left corner of a form).

+In practice, you typically use a **full-image scan only during testing or layout calibration** to understand which barcodes are present and where they are located.
+Once the layout is known, you switch to **ROI-based recognition** in production code to:

+- speed up recognition,
+- ignore unrelated barcodes in other parts of the image,
-and then perform ROI-based recognition to focus on a particular symbology in a known area.
+- focus on a specific symbology in a known area.

 ```java
 BarCodeReader fullReader =